CooperToons Logo Return to Home Page

 We depend on that in flight refueling.

 Oh, yes.
-In addition to writing and singing, Oscar has been a continual presence in radio since 1945, picking up two Peabody Awards.
+In addition to writing and singing, Oscar had been a continual presence in radio since 1945, picking up two Peabody Awards.
+Sadly Oscar died, on September 30, 2016.

 References